Thabokuhle/Motors-Analysis/README.md

  4. Revenue by State
 Charts Used:
-✔ Bar chart
+Bar chart,
-✔ Donut chart
+Donut chart,
-Insights:
+## Insights:
 The states with the highest total revenue are:
 CA (California)
 FL (Florida)